 These changes cause narrowing of your airways.
 This can lead to wheezing, coughing, breathlessness and a tight feeling in your chest.

 What causes asthma?

 Children with asthma have sensitive airways that react to certain triggers, such as allergens (substances that cause an allergic reaction), viruses, cold or humid weather, exercise, emotions such as anxiety and excitement, and air pollutants, such as cigarette smoke.

 It is not clear why some children get asthma and others don’t.
-Asthma is more common in people who have eczema or allergies such as hay fever, so if you have these in your family your child is more likely to develop asthma.
+Asthma is more common in people who have eczema or allergies such as hay fever, so if you have these in your family your child may be more likely to develop asthma.